g4eml/RP2040_LCD_Synth/README.md

 |GPO6    |   CLK   |   CLK   |   SCK   |
 |GPO7    |   DAT   |   DATA  |   SDI   |

 The firmware also supports the optional connection of a GPS module.
-This is used to accurately set the time, which is needed for the JT modes.
+This is used to accurately set the time, which is needed for the data modes.
 It is not needed for Local Oscillator or a CW only beacon.
 Any GPS module with a 3V3 output can be used.
 It needs to output NMEA data at 9600 Baud.
 One of the low cost NEO6M modules was used for development.

 | HMI Module | GPS Module |
 | :---:  |    :---:   |